lin-stephanie/astro-antfustyle-theme/src/content/blog/customizing-github-activity-pages.md

 This post guides you on recreating the [`/releases`](../../releases/) and [`/prs`](../../prs/) pages in the [Astro AntfuStyle Theme](https://github.com/lin-stephanie/astro-antfustyle-theme) to showcase your GitHub releases and pull requests.

-## Configure the Loaders
+## Configure Build-time Loaders

-The `/releases` and `/prs` pages use [astro-loader-github-releases](https://www.npmjs.com/package/astro-loader-github-releases) and [astro-loader-github-prs](https://www.npmjs.com/package/astro-loader-github-prs) to fetch data for `releases` and `prs` content collections.
+The `/releases` and `/prs` pages use the build-time loaders provided by [astro-loader-github-releases](https://www.npmjs.com/package/astro-loader-github-releases) and [astro-loader-github-prs](https://www.npmjs.com/package/astro-loader-github-prs) to fetch data for the `releases` and `prs` content collections.
 In `src/content.config.ts`, configure these loaders to fetch your GitHub activity data as described in their README:

 ```ts title='src/content.config.ts'
 import { githubReleasesLoader } from 'astro-loader-github-releases'